Pollen Forecast and Solar UV Index Begins Today

 The UV Index page has more detailed information on how to protect yourself during the warmer months, along with the measurement from one of our Brewer Spectrophotometers (an instrument which measures ozone, and computes the UV level).

 The Be Summer-Ready booklet (click image above to access it) is part of the Government of Ireland initiative to provide information to the general public on issues which may affect them during the summer months in Ireland.
 It is published by the Office of Emergency Planning, on behalf of the Government Task Force on Emergency Planning.
-There is more information and useful links on the website www.summerready.ie .
-Met Éireann contributed to the Weather Contitions section to this booklet, page 2-4.
+There is more information and useful links on the website gov.ie/summerready .
+Met Éireann contributed to the Weather Conditions section to this booklet, page 2-4.